AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module9/ex3.md

 ![GTM Setup](./images/gasave.png)

 And the final one:: **pageUrl**.
-On every new pageload, we need to capture the URL to send it to other solutions.
+On every new page load, we need to capture the URL to send it to other solutions.
-Page URL is allready a built-in variable in GTM, so we do not really need to define this.
+Page URL is already a built-in variable in GTM, so we do not really need to define this.
 But for consistency with other information on Platform we'll define pageUrl anyway.

 In the ``User-Defined Variables`` - section, click ``New``.